How do I find a book?

 How do I check out library materials?

 University faculty, staff, and students must use their Gator 1 cards to check out library materials.
-Cards may be “activated” for library privileges at any University of Florida library Circulation Desk or by completing our online form.
+Cards may be “activated” for library privileges at any University of Florida library Circulation Desk.
 The barcode number beginning with “200…” at the bottom of the Gator 1 card is your library borrower number.
 It may also be used to access databases from home.
 Shands employees, VA employees, and others who are not directly enrolled at or employed by UF may apply for courtesy borrowing privileges at the Health Science Center Library Circulation Desk.
 Courtesy borrowers will not be able to access electronic resources using their courtesy cards.

 How do I get a Gator 1 Card?